 Lesson 4 of every unit in Beehive American features an engaging and thoughtful story, which provides a fun and motivating context to review the new language taught in Lessons 1-3.
-In Levels 1-3, animated versions of these stories are supplied on the Classroom Presentation Tool and the Student Resources on Oxford English Hub.
-These can be used flexibly alongside the Student Book.
-After reading or watching the story and completing the comprehension activities, students work in groups to act out the story.

 The stories in Beehive American give students an insight into other cultures and traditions, as many of them are set in different countries around the world, or are based on traditional world stories, adapted for the modern classroom.
 Each story is beautifully illustrated and features a different, diverse set of characters in a range of settings, from urban to rural, science fiction to fantasy.